 - unsweetened cocoa powder

 - plain non-fat Greek yogurt

 - powdered peanut butter

-How to make mixed berry overnight oat and yogurt parfaits
+How to make banana chocolate overnight oat and yogurt parfaits

 Cover the jars and store in the fridge for up to a week.